In less than 3 months, a major international city will likely run out of water

 So how did this happen?
 How does a major city in the developed world just run dry?

-It's been a slow-motion crisis, exacerbated by three factors conspiring together:
+It's been a slow-motion crisis, exacerbated by three factors:

-- The worst drought in over a century, which has pushed Cape Town's water scarcity into a potentially deadly horizon
+- The worst drought in more than a century, which has pushed Cape Town's water scarcity into a potentially deadly horizon

-- Its population, which is 4 million and growing quickly
+- The metro area's population, which is 4 million and growing quickly.

-- A rapidly changing climate
+- A rapidly changing climate.

-Even with the predicament they find themselves in, residents haven't dropped their water use significantly, said Patricia De Lille, Cape Town's mayor.
+Even with the predicament they find themselves in, residents haven't dropped their water use significantly, Cape Town Mayor Patricia de Lille said.

-The city has lowered the water pressure in their mains to help stretch the water supply.
+The city has lowered the water pressure in its mains to help stretch the water supply.
 But usage is still 86 million liters above its target goal.

 "It is quite unbelievable that a majority of people do not seem to care and are sending all of us headlong towards Day Zero," a statement from the mayor's office said.
 "We can no longer ask people to stop wasting water.
 We must force them."